LudwigCRON/undulate/docs/_sources/tutorial_dig_step5.rst.txt

 For a pwm signal, the duty cycle will change from one cycle to another.
 It is somehow convenient to tell the list of ``duty_cycles``.

-And for inter-chip communication it is interresting to delay the clock with respect to the data sent.
+And for inter-chip communication it is interesting to delay the clock with respect to the data sent.
 In other term, it is the ``phase`` of the signal which need to be changed.

 .. container:: tabs